Ranaghat–Krishnanagar City–Lalgola line: Planned extensions

+Krishnanagar–Karimpur–Berhampore line

-There have been multiple demands for a new railway line from Krishnanagar to Berhampore via Karimpur and Domkal, two major towns in the Nadia and Murshidabad districts.
+There have been multiple demands for a new railway line from Krishnanagar to Berhampore via Karimpur and Domkal, two major towns in the Nadia and Murshidabad districts of West Bengal.
 While multiple surveys have been conducted for the proposed railway line since 1905, it was not sanctioned for construction.
+In January 2023, the Indian Ministry of Railways has given an approval to start survey work on the Krishnanagar–Karimpur railway line again, at a cost of Rs.2 crore.
+As per the plans, the survey work started in August 2023.

 Two new railway line projects, Dhubulia–Charatala and Krishnanagar City–Chapra have been sanctioned in the railway budget in 2001 and 2002 respectively.
-While the final line survey of both the newly planned line has been completed there has been no further progress made in the project.
+While the final line survey for both the newly planned lines have been completed, there has been no further progress made in the project.